xidr/xidr/README.md

 Here is a github organization where I put game jam projects: https://github.com/orgs/Jamming-Team/repositories

 You can play those on my itch.io page: https://xidriel.itch.io/

 ---

+I have a template project I use as a base for my project: https://github.com/xidr/XCharge Also, it includes XTools - my custom set of tools I'm constantly working on: https://github.com/xidr/XCharge?path=/Assets/XTools

+---